xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- enh (cjd)     Output status messages to commandline when run in render mode -- enh (gil)     Add right-click option to correct aspect ratio of a Matrix model (equal width vs height spacing).
+   -- enh (cjd)     Output status messages to commandline when run in render mode -- enh (gil)     New Color Manager Dialog so user can customize colors in the program.
+Fixes #363.
+   -- enh (gil)     Add right-click option to correct aspect ratio of a Matrix model (equal width vs height spacing).
 Fixes #606.
    -- enh (gil)     Custom model import will now keep submodels in original order instead of backwards.
 Fixes: 787.
    -- enh (gil)     Allow boxed models to be sized past the window boundary.
 Fixes #853.